 Mass layoffs and restructuring are deemed necessary in order to respond to changing consumer habits, new technology and economic factors.
 Now a global pandemic has forced companies to make incredibly difficult choices.
 Even with all the best intentions, corporate change and layoffs are difficult for a company to get right from a people perspective.

-According to employer brand consultancy Blu Ivy Group’s recent COVID and the Employee Experience: A 2020 Employer Branding Report,
+According to employer brand consultancy Blu Ivy Group.

 The way in which employers demonstrate their care and value of employees, before, during and after employment with the company will affect the way the world views their organization.
 Insensitive practices around terminations not only reflect poorly on the workplace culture, they may also damage the employment brand itself.